Version 1.0. Effective as of January 26, 2016

 - Limitation.
 Except as expressly granted in these Developer Terms, neither party grants the other party any intellectual property rights or other proprietary rights.
 As between you and MediaHound, MediaHound, its corporate affiliates, and its applicable licensors retain all intellectual property rights (including all patent, trademark, copyright, trade secret, and other proprietary rights) in and to the MediaHound Platform (including its documentation and specifications), all MediaHound websites, MediaHound Content, MediaHound Services, and any derivative works thereof.

 - Third Party Software.
 The MediaHound Service may include open source software or third party software.
 Any such software is made available to you under the terms of the applicable licenses.
-Please review information here for the applicable notices and license terms related to the MediaHound Platform.

 - License to MediaHound.
 You grant to us a paid-up, royalty-free, non-exclusive, worldwide, transferable, sublicensable, irrevocable right and license, under all of your intellectual property rights, to: